 However, it can bloom after 2 years of its’ birth, but only by excellent vegetative propagation.
 An androdioecious fruit with both male plants and plant censuses.
 The blooming and flowering of the plant mainly depend on the water availability as well as the seasons.

 During the dry seasons that last for 3 months, the plant stops the vegetative process and the development of flowers, to protect itself.
-In the North Sumatra area, where dry seasons are a myth, rambutan blooms and generate fruits twice a year.
+In the North Sumatra area, where dry seasons are a myth, rambutan blooms and generates fruits twice a year.

 Unlike in Kalimantan and Java districts, where the flowers begin to bloom after the 3 months of the dry seasons (usually in October and November).
-There are several types of Rambutan: the Nyonya, the Tiger, the Binjai and the lowland breakthrough.
+There are several types of Rambutan: the Nyonya, the Tiger, the Binjai, and the lowland breakthrough.

 The fruits of the rambutan are also beneficial.
 However, the seeds are loaded with proteins, carbs, and fats and can meet the body’s nutritional requirements for the day.

 The rambutan seeds aren’t poisonous, and their polyphenols contain a high enough amount of fats.
 The chemical compounds inside the seeds can prompt nutritional hypoglycemia (lower blood sugar levels).

 This could be an alternative treatment to diabetes (Diabetes Mellitus is likely to be high), due to the stabilizing effects of the seeds.

 In addition, we present you with a remedy you can make at home as an adhesive to help normalize the condition.

 Take 5 fully ripe rambutan fruits, separate the seeds from them, and cut the seeds into small pieces.
 Put them into a bowl, add sangria (at will) inside and mix them until what you get is a fine powder with dark yellow color.